ElisaSantini/Brand_Logo_Detection_VISIOPE/README.md

 # Brand Logo Detection VISIOPE
+This project was made for the course VISIOPE in Sapienza University of Rome from:
+Elisa Santini, 1843552 and Antonio Sabatini, 1883292.

 Our project consists in  the implementation of an open set logo detector and retrieval.

 We have chosen this task because it has many applications in real world problems.